-My favorite way to dry herbs is to use nylon mesh hampers that have cloth handles.
+My favorite way of drying herbs is to use nylon mesh hampers that have cloth handles.
 These were designed for college students, and they come in various colors.
 They are also collapsible for easy storage, so we have several of them and we usually dry four to five different herbs at a time.

 We have installed hooks used to hang plants in the ceiling of our carport, and we loop the hamper handles over the hooks.
-Since we have a lot of wind in our area, looping the handles over a second time secures them from being blown off the hooks and they can dry in the shade of the carport.
+Since we have a lot of wind in our area, looping the handles over a second time secures them from being blown off the hooks, and the herbs can dry in the shade of the carport.

-Herbs on stalks – Cut the whole stalk, and put it in the hamper.
+When I am drying herbs on stalks, I cut the whole stalk and put it in the hamper.

-Leafy herbs like comfrey – These are more compact, so I leave the stems on the leaves and put just a small amount of leaves in each hamper, and I stir these more often.
+When I dry leafy herbs like comfrey, which are more compact, I leave the stems on the leaves and put just a small amount of leaves in each hamper.
+I stir these more often.

-As you put the herbs in the hamper you will get more of a feel about how many to put in as you see how much they compact.
+As you put the herbs in the hamper, you will get more of a feel for how many to put in as you see how much they compact.
 I usually don’t fill the hampers more than one-third full.

 When the herbs are dry, just strip the leaves down off the stalks.